kit10us/unify/README.md

 # The Rub
 All of this is to say that extreme optimization has not been a priority.
 It might become one in the future, however, at that point it could be necessary to reduce implementation clarity, in other words, it would become a poor example for learning.

+# Code Formatting
+The formatting of the code within Unify is the culmination of research in code readability.
+This was also an objective with Unify.
+It was not only a place to practice and learn functional implementation, it was also a place to practice and learn code formatting and naming conventions.
+To those ends, it might look a little *funky* to many developers.
+It's not following the general standard many in the C++ community use, or would prefer - trust me *I've heard this already*.
+This is also a feature that might change in the future.